In this guide, we’ll answer the question, “what is SEO?”

 - Proper redirects

-See my guide on what is technical SEO for more details.
+See my guide on what is technical SEO for more details on this category of SEO.

 Content SEO is a subset of on-page SEO.
 However, content SEO refers to the quality of the content and how well it meets the needs of the searcher.